Quick Facts

 - Blue ghost fireflies: Another species with a different display visible May through June

 Even if you do not get lottery tickets, staying in Gatlinburg during late May and early June means you can still see fireflies around the cabins and throughout the park on trails.
 The synchronous show at Elkmont is unique, but the general magic of firefly season is everywhere.
+Browse our cabins for a wooded setting where fireflies often appear right from the deck.

 Approx Drive Time from Our Cabins